gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

+Their fourth day on the frozen river,
+Walker finds tracks.
-It was their fourth day on the frozen river that Walker found the tracks.
-He was in front, as he had been since they departed, moving at a steady tempo, when he suddenly swerved and stopped.
-The wizard reined in the dogs and put his flask back in his pocket.
+He is in front,
+as he has been since they departed, moving at a steady tempo.
+Suddenly he swerves and stops.

+Torvane reins in the elk and puts her flask back in her pocket.
-"Hello, then, Walker, what's the problem?" he asked, clambering off the sled unsteadily.
-The Anuat had pulled his feet from his skis and was bent nearly double, intent on the snow beneath him.
-Above them the sky was clear and bright, and as cold as a deep sea.
+"Hoy, what's the problem?" she asks, clambering unsteadily off the sled.

+The Anuat pulls his feet from his skis and bends nearly double, intent on the snow beneath him.
+Above them the sky is clear, bright, and bitterly cold.

 "What wrong?"
-Luft asked, undoing the straps on his skis and stepping up beside the older man.
-Argasdottir shook his head.
+Luft asks,
+his hand on the hilt of his sword.

+Argasdottir shakes her head.
 "I don't know, lad.
 Walker?"
-The dogs had dropped into the snow panting, taking the opportunity to rest.
-One yipped as another snapped at its tail.
+The elk have dropped onto the snow, taking the opportunity to rest.

-The Anuat remained hunched over, walking slowly back and forth.
-Finally Luft said, just loud enough for their guide to hear, "He's probably found himself spoor from some flat-faced pig."

-The Anuat straightened.
-"Foxtails," he said quietly, still looking down.
+One snarks as another snaps at its cropped tail.

+The Anuat walks slowly back and forth before straightening up.
+"*Matsheshu*," he says grimly, scanning the horizon.
 "Bandits.
 On foot, maybe a hand, maybe more, two days ago.
 Going north."

-He looked ahead of them, then back at the two Garheimmen.
+There is a moment's silence,
+then Luft spits.

-There was a moment's silence, then Luft spat.
-"You said nobody was going to be around," he taunted.
-"Bloody raping good guide you've turned out to be."
+"You said nobody was going to be around," he says accusingly.
+"Bloody fucking useless guide you've turned out to be."

 "Luft!
 Be quiet."
-The wizard took a deep breath.
-"Do you think they're close, my friend?"
+The magician takes a deep breath.
+"Do you think they're close?"

-The Anuat shook his head.
+The Anuat shakes his head.
 "Two days ago.
-And there is no hunting, not here.
+There is nothing for them here.
 They will be gone."

-There was another moment of silence, then Luft spat again.
-"Right.
+Another moment of silence,
+and then Luft spits again.
+"Marvelous.
-Bloody right.
+Bloody fucking marvelous.
 First nobody's here, and now they're two days gone.
 I suppose we'll be cooking for them tonight, eh?"
-He sounded as though it were a personal triumph.
+He sounds as though it would be a personal triumph.

-"They are two days gone from here."
-For the first time Argasdottir heard emotion in the Anuat's voice.
+"They are two days gone."
+For the first time Argasdottir hears anger in the Anuat's voice.
 "You will not cook them supper tonight, little man."
-He started to walk back to his skis.
+He starts to walk back to his skis.

-"I told you not to call me that, you bloody raping son of a sow!"
-Luft knocked away Argasdottir's arm and strode through the snow.
-"You bloody well apologize, or I'm going to rip your plums off and feed them to the dogs!"
+"Fucking sealfucker!"
+Luft knocks Argasdottir's arm out of his way and strides through the snow.

+Walker appears to ignore him.
-The Anuat stared in the direction they had been travelling.
-"We will keep going north," he said calmly.
-"It is not wise to rest the dogs without feeding them, friend Torvane."
+"It is not wise to rest the elks without feeding them," he tells Torvane calmly.

-"Apologize, you pig!"
-Luft ran the last two steps and swung roundhouse at the guide.
+Luft swings roundhouse at the Anuat.

-Walker brought his spear up out of the snow as the Garheimmen yelled.
-He blocked the punch easily, twisting the spear and clubbing Luft in the head.
-The smaller man hit the snow and rolled to his feet with his shortsword in his hands.
-His knit cap lay in the snow, revealing a leather and steel helmet on his head.
-He bellowed and charged.
-The Anuat reversed his spear and braced himself.
+Walker brings his spear up out of the snow and blocks the punch easily, twisting the spear and clubbing Luft in the head.
+The small man goes to one knee and draws his sword as he rises.
+His knit cap lies in the snow, revealing a leather and steel helmet on his head.
+He bellows and charges.
+The Anuat reverses his spear and braces himself.

-A sudden flash blinded them both.
-Someone howled at the magic glare, but Argasdottir couldn't tell if it was his partner or their guide.
-The dogs began barking furiously.
+A sudden flash blinds them both.
+Someone howls at the magic glare, but Argasdottir cannot tell if it is her partner or their guide.
+The elk began barking furiously.

-When Luft's vision cleared he was sitting in the snow, his sword still in his hand, his head aching.
-He saw the wizard quieting the dogs, and the Anuat standing a few meters away with his hands still over his eyes.
+When Luft's vision clears he is sitting in the snow, his sword still in his hand, his head aching.
+Torvane is quieting the elk.
+Walker stands a few meters away with his hands still over his eyes.

+Argasdottir looks up.
-Argasdottir looked up.
-"Serves you right," he said shortly.
+"Serves you right," she says curtly.
 "Walker!
 Are your eyes all right?"

-The Anuat slowly lowered his hands, then nodded.
-There were tears on his cheeks.
-He looked at Argasdottir for a long instant, then stooped to pick up his spear.
-"We have lost time," he said.
-He walked back to his skis slowly.
+The Anuat lowers his hands and nods.
+There are tears on his cheeks.
+He looks at Argasdottir for a long instant, then stoops to pick up his spear.
+"We have lost time," he says.
+He walks back to his skis and straps them on.

 "Luft, all right?"
-The wizard helped the other man to his feet.
-Luft spat in the snow.
+Torvane helps her partner to his feet.

+Luft shakes her off and spits in the snow.
+"We can do this ourselves,"
+he hisses.
-"We can do this ourselves, I told you.
-Get rid of him now," he hissed urgently.
-"We're going to have to do it anyway."
+"Get rid of him now.
+We're going to have to do it anyway."

 "Shut up, pig-eyes!"
-The wizard glanced at Walker, then gripped Luft's parka and pulled him close.
+The magician glanced at Walker, then clutches Luft's sleeve and pulls him close.
 "We need him.
-Just think about all that gold waiting for us, and stay out of his way.
+Just think about all that gold and stay out of his fucking way.
 Now get your skis back on.
-The sooner we're through this, the better for us both."
+The sooner we're through this, the better for both of us."

-Minutes later the trio was moving north again, the sun behind them half-hidden by the horizon.
-The wizard busied himself with his own thoughts; Luft cursed the Anuat guide in dull counterpoint to the steady rhythm of movement.
-He spat on the Foxtail tracks as he crossed them.
+Minutes later the trio is moving north again.
+The magician busies herself with her own dark thoughts.
+Luft curses Walker in dull counterpoint to the steady rhythm of their movement.
+The Anuat pretends not to hear.

+---

 The mountains were no older than the rest of the world, but they seemed stooped beneath ice and snow.
 The sun was a dull glow in the southeast